 - Professor of Medicine

 Thyroid nodules are common, and a large proportion has mixed cystic and solid components.
 In some studies, a nodule is called a cyst only if it is predominantly cystic on ultrasonography, but in others the term is applied to nodules that are predominantly solid but have small areas of cystic degeneration.
 Thus, depending upon the criteria used, up to 50 percent of solitary thyroid nodules are cystic.
-Most recur after fine needle aspiration.
+Most recur after fine-needle aspiration (FNA).
 The appropriate evaluation and management of patients with cystic thyroid nodules is an area of controversy.

 This topic review will focus on the unique challenges presented by patients with cystic thyroid lesions.
 The general approach to thyroid nodules is reviewed separately.
 (See "Diagnostic approach to and treatment of thyroid nodules".)

 Like most thyroid nodules, cystic thyroid nodules often come to attention when noted by the patient or as an incidental finding during a routine physical examination or radiologic procedure such as carotid ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI) of the neck (so-called "thyroid incidentalomas") .